-In the event that the gateway does not support method 14 with an RSASSA-PSS signature, you can configure the VPN Client to use method 14 with an RSASSA-PKCS1-v1_5 signature, by adding the dynamic parameter Method14_RSASSA_PKCS1 with a value set to true or yes (see section see section 25.2.4 Displaying more parameters).
+In the event that the gateway does not support method 14 with an RSASSA-PSS signature, you can configure the VPN Client to use method 14 with an RSASSA-PKCS1-v1_5 signature, by adding the dynamic parameter Method14_RSASSA_PKCS1 with a value set to true or yes (see section see chapter 18 Managing dynamic parameters).

-In the event that the gateway does not support method 14 with an RSASSA-PKCS1-v1_5 signature, you can configure the VPN Client to use method 1 with an RSA and SHA-2 digital signature, by adding the dynamic parameter Method1_PKCS1v15_Scheme with a value set to 04 (SHA-256), 05 (SHA-384) or 06 (SHA-512) (see section 25.2.4 Displaying more parameters).
+In the event that the gateway does not support method 14 with an RSASSA-PKCS1-v1_5 signature, you can configure the VPN Client to use method 1 with an RSA and SHA-2 digital signature, by adding the dynamic parameter Method1_PKCS1v15_Scheme with a value set to 04 (SHA-256), 05 (SHA-384) or 06 (SHA-512) (see chapter 18 Managing dynamic parameters).
 The VPN Client will reject any other value entered.